DavidFarrell/ecologygames/content/en/blog/20241201_Ecology-Games-domain-purchased-(finally)/index.md

 draft = false
 categories = 'News'
 tags = ['news']
-series = 'headline' # Optional, add this if you want it to appear in the headline section [params] author = 'Paidia'
+series = 'news' # Optional, add this if you want it to appear in the headline section [params] author = 'Paidia'
 +++